virtualparadox/BBMap/docs/readme.txt

 Wrote FindPrimers and msa.sh to locate primer sites.
 Uses MultiStateAligner; outputs in sam format.
 Wrote CutPrimers and cutprimers.sh to cut regions flanked by mapped primer locations from sequences, e.g. V4.

+TODO: Plot correlation of V4 and 16s.
+TODO: Add length into edges of Dedupe output.
+(Ted)
+TODO: Benchmark Seal.
+Speed seems inconsistent.
+TODO: Locking version of Seal.
+TODO: HashArray resize - grow fast up to a limit, then resize to exactly the max allowable.
+TODO: Alicia BBMap PacBio slowdown (try an older version...)
+TODO: BBMerge rename mode with insert sizes.
+TODO: Dump info about Seal kmer copy histogram.
+TODO: rpkm for pileup / BBMap.
+TODO: Dedupe crash bug.
+(Kurt)
+TODO: CallPeaks minwidth should be a subsumption threshold, not creation threshold.
+TODO: CallPeaks should not subsume peaks with valleys in between that are very low.
+*TODO: Make TextStreamWriter an abstract superclass.
+TODO: BBDuk split mode
+TODO: Add option for BBMap to convert U to T. (Asaf Levy)
+TODO: Add dedupe support for graphing containments and matches.
+TODO: Log normalization.
+TODO: Prefilterpasses (prepasses)
+TODO: Test forcing msa.scoreNoIndels to always run bidirectionally.
+TODO: Message for BBNorm indicating pairing (this is nontrivial)
+TODO: Average quality for pileup.sh
+TODO: Fix ChromArrayMaker which may skip every other scaffold (for now I have reverted to old, correct version). ***Possibly fixed by disabling interleaving; TODO: Test.
+TODO: Consider changing ConcurrentGenericReadInputStream to put read/base statistics into incrementGenerated(), or at least in a function.
+TODO: BBSplit produces alignments to the wrong reference in the output for a specific reference.
+(Shoudan)
+TODO: Change the way Ns are handled in cigar strings, both input and output.
+TODO: Add #clipped reads/bases to BBMap output.
+TODO: Add method for counting number of clipped bases in a read and unclipped length.
+TODO: Orientation statistics for BBMap ihist.
+TODO: Clarify documentation of 'reads' flag to note that it means reads OR pairs.
+TODO: bs flag does not work with BBWrap (Shoudan).
+TODO: Fasta input tries to sometimes keep reading from the file when a limited number of reads is specified.
+Gives error message but output is fine.
+TODO: 'saa' flag sometimes does not work (Shoudan).
+TODO: Kmer transition probabilities for binning.
+TODO: One coverage file per scaffold; abort if over X scaffolds.
+(Andrew Tritt)
+TODO: Enable JNI by default for BBMap and Dedupe on Genepool.
+TODO: Disable cigar string generation when dumping coverage only (?).
+This will disable stats, though.
+TODO: Pipethread spawned when decompressing from standard in with an external process.
+TODO: FileFormat should test interleaving and quality individually on files rather than relying on a static field.
+TODO: Refstats (BBSplit) still reports inflated rates for pairs that don't map to the same reference.
+This behavior is difficult to change because it is conflated with BBSPlit's output streams.

 v32.